memicemir/TSE/README.md

 # TSE

+In the TSE.7z file is a new TEST version of the optimizer (TSE_v3.0).
+User guidlines is not yet ready for it (new version has minnor interface related changes.
+Use old user guidelines).

 TSE_v2.4 - is new official release of the optimizer.
 Hopefully more stable version with few minor bug fixes.

 TSE_v2.3 - is still available in the TSE repository as branch: TSE_v2.3.